-To systematically search most of our databases including the search box on the library's homepage you need to create what is called a search statement.
-This is different from how you would search Google.
+To systematically search most of our databases, including the search box on the library's homepage, you need to create what is called a search statement.

-A search statement is what you type into a library database.
-It is made up of keywords combined using Boolean Operators, things like AND and OR.
-So, for example to learn about the impact of smartphones on society you might build your search statement as follows.
+A search statement is made up of keywords combined using Boolean Operators, things like AND OR and NOT.
+For example, to learn about the impact of smartphones on society you might build your search statement as follows.

 OR will find any keyword or concept.
 This is helpful for listing synonyms: different words that refer to the same idea.
-So, for example searching for smart phone OR mobile phone OR cell phone will find at least one of these words or phrases in your list of results.
-This is also a good strategy for when you anticipate different authors using different vocabulary.
-In Canada we typically say smartphone but maybe authors in the U.K. use the phrase mobile phone instead.
+For example, searching for smart phone OR mobile phone OR cell phone will find at least one of these words or phrases in your list of results.
+This is helpful to anticipate how different authors may use different words to refer to the same idea.
+In Canada we typically say smartphone, but authors in the U.K. may use the phrase mobile phone instead.

 You'll also notice that I've capitalized the AND and OR.
 Not only does this make the operators stand out on screen but some databases require that they be capitalized in order to function as an operator.

 Quote marks will find two or more words always together.